dojo/framework/docs/en/creating-widgets/supplemental.md

 Dojo uses a virtual node's key to uniquely identify a specific instance when re-rendering affected portions of the VDOM.
 Without a key to differentiate multiple nodes of the same type at the same level in the VDOM, Dojo cannot accurately determine which subset of nodes may be affected by an invalidating change.

+> **Note:** Virtual node `keys` should be consistent across multiple render function invocations.
+Generating different keys for what should be the same output node within every render call [is considered an anti-pattern in Dojo application development](#the-virtual-dom), and should be avoided.

 ## Configuring `VNode`s

 `VNodeProperties` contains many fields that act as the primary API to interact with concrete elements in the DOM.
 Many of these properties mirror those available on [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), including specifying various `oneventname` event handlers.